 Ruggero II was rebuilt in 2004 with its original name, and being the only banner left in the area, it has become a symbol of cultural heritage under the aegis of the Historical and Environmental Geominerary Park of Sardinia.

 It has participated in several Latin sailing regattas, winning the national championship in 2005.
 Today it is used for tourism, and in all official events - proud of its precious historical cargo.

-For further information about rentals, please call this number: (+39) 330 430 091
+For more information on rentals and reservations call the number (+39) 330 430 091